 Benefits and Drawbacks of CDP Backup

-Continuous data protection is a powerful concept that can help organizations achieve better protection for their data.
+Continuous data protection is a powerful concept that can help organizations achieve secure data storage.
 However, it also raises several operational challenges.

 Continuous data protection benefits: